GSA/fpki-guides/_announcements/01_apple_common_removal.md

 | Yosemite (10.10) | iOS8 | |
 | Mavericks (10.9) | iOS7 | |

-Government users will receive errors on government-furnished equipment if any of the following are true:
+Government users will receive errors on government-furnished equipment if any of these are true:

 1. Logging into a government network with a PIV credential
 2. Authenticating to a government Virtual Private Network (VPN) endpoint with a PIV credential
 3. Authenticating to an internet-facing, government collaboration portal with a PIV credential
-4. Browsing with Safari, Chrome, Edge, or Internet Explorer to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate
+4. Browsing with Safari, Chrome, or Edge/IE to a government **intranet** website that uses a Federal PKI CA-issued TLS/SSL certificate
 5. Opening an Apple Mail or Microsoft Outlook email that was digitally signed using a Federal PKI CA-issued certificate
 6. Opening a Microsoft Office document that was digitally signed with a Federal PKI CA-issued certificate